Joana311/web-scraping/notes.md

         * currently doing it inside trpc's createContext instead of using the middleware option, might wait for trpc v10 to do any big trpc refactors *

 ## Done Recently

+    [x] create a page for the AddNewExerciseModal or make it based off of route parameters so that i can use swipe on mobile

+    [x] fix next-auth no secret warning

+    [x] routing to home sometimes doesnt show the correct button for create or continue workout.
+Need to make to either save state of an open workout in app context or make sure were making a request everytime we hit that page for `workout.current`

+    [x] new workout is super slow to route to
+        * fixed by moving the add workout request to the button click event instead of the page load*

     [x] ability to delete an exercise from current workout.
 Added pretty animations too